Gurugram Delivery Rider Dies After Being Hit by Speeding Car

-A Gurugram delivery worker tragically died after a hit-and-run incident involving a speeding Mahindra Thar, prompting a police investigation to apprehend the fleeing driver.
+A delivery worker tragically died in Gurugram after a speeding Mahindra Thar allegedly hit his motorcycle, leading to a police investigation into the hit-and-run incident.

 Key Points

-- A delivery worker in Gurugram died after his motorcycle was allegedly hit by a speeding Mahindra Thar vehicle.
+- A delivery worker, Praveen Kumar, died after his motorcycle was allegedly hit by a speeding Mahindra Thar in Gurugram's Sector 49.

-- The incident occurred in Sector 49 near Space I-Tech Park, Gurugram.

-- The driver of the Thar fled the scene after the accident, leading to a police investigation.
+- The driver of the Thar fled the scene after the accident, prompting a police investigation.

+- Praveen Kumar worked as a delivery partner at Domino's Pizza in Omaxe Mall, Sector 49.

 - Police are working to identify and arrest the driver based on the vehicle's registration number.

-- The deceased, Praveen Kumar, worked as a delivery partner at Domino's Pizza in Omaxe Mall, Sector 49.

-A delivery worker died after his motorcycle was allegedly hit by a speeding Thar in Sector 49 here, police said on Wednesday.
+A delivery worker died after his motorcycle was allegedly hit by a speeding Thar in Sector 49 here, police said.

 They said a case has been registered in this connection against the driver of the offending vehicle, who fled after the accident.